At some point in the life of your business, it’s bound to happen.

-It may be a hard reality to face and you may not want to believe your employees or colleagues would steal from your company, but it happens more than you think.
+It may be a hard reality, and you may not want to believe your employees or colleagues would steal from your company, but it happens more than you think.

-Here’s an alarming statistic: according to the U.S. Chamber of Commerce, employee embezzlement costs businesses in America between $20 and $40 billion per year.
-Research has shown that 1 out of every 3 employees is ready to steal if an opportunity comes up.
-And out of the employees who do steal, 75% of them don’t get caught.
+An alarming statistic: according to the U.S. Chamber of Commerce, employee embezzlement costs businesses in America between $20 and $40 billion annually.
+Research has shown that 1 out of every 3 employees is ready to steal if an opportunity arises.
+And out of the employees who steal, 75% don’t get caught.

 So, as a business owner, what should you do?
-The key is to focus on preventing employee embezzlement instead of pretending that it can’t happen to you.
+The key is to prevent employee embezzlement instead of pretending it can’t happen to you.

 Understanding the Facts about Employee Embezzlement